Dave Thomas (cornerback)

-David Garfield Thomas (born August 25, 1968) is an American former professional football cornerback in the National Football League (NFL) for the Dallas Cowboys, Jacksonville Jaguars, and New York Giants.
+David Garfield Thomas (born August 25, 1968) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Dallas Cowboys, Jacksonville Jaguars, and New York Giants.
 He was selected in the eighth round of the 1993 NFL draft.
-He played college football at the University of Tennessee.
+He played college football for the Tennessee Volunteers.

 Early life

 Thomas attended Miami Beach Senior High School, where he received third-team All-American and All-Conference honors in football as a senior.
 He also lettered in basketball and track.

 College career

 He enrolled at Butler Community College, where he registered 7 interceptions as a freshman and 10 (second in the nation) as a sophomore, on his way to becoming one of the top cornerbacks in junior college.

 As a junior in 1990, he transferred to the University of Tennessee.
 He appeared in all 13 games as a backup cornerback, posting 17 tackles, one interception (returned for 51 yards against UTEP) and one pass defensed.

 As a senior in 1991, he was redshirted.
 In October, an off-field incident caused him to lose his final year of sports eligibility at Tennessee.
 In 1992, he didn't play football but still stay at the school and graduate.